nordlow/druntime/src/gc/impl/fastalloc/post.md

 allocation performance of thread-local GC allocation for D.

-For thread-local (non-spinlocked) GC allocation with specific size class overloads of gc_mallocN` and `gc_callocN`, where `N` is either 8, 16, 32, 64, etc I'm measuring _great_ allocation speeds-up in my GC-allocation benchmark at
+For thread-local (non-spinlocked) GC allocation with specific size class overloads of gc_tlmallocN` I'm measuring _great_ allocation speeds-up for 16, 32 and 64 bits, in my GC-allocation benchmark at

 https://github.com/nordlow/phobos-next/blob/master/snippets/gctester.d